Scottish Steak Pie is THE dish to have on New Year’s Day. Who knew?

 Extra vegetables

-Some recipes call for carrots or mushrooms, so you can slice and add these to the pie too.
+Some recipes call for carrots or mushrooms, so you can slice and add these to the pie filling as it cooks too.

 Adding alcohol